AdamTKoy/diet-preference-website/README.md

 - **Demetri Shmidt**: Worked on collecting data and on filtering menu items
 - **Kiernan Shannon**: Worked on creating restaurant objects and on filtering restaurants
 - **Michael Kreiger**: Worked on creating menu item objects and on handling data received from the frontend

-# Environment Setup

-To be filled in once determined